ScriptFUSION/Porter/README.md

 Benefits
 --------

-Here are some of the benefits of using Porter to import data into your application.

  * Formally defines a structured data import framework with the following concepts: [providers](#providers) represent one or more [resources](#resources) that fetch data from [connectors](#connectors).
  * Provides efficient in-memory data processing interfaces to handle large data sets one record at a time, via iterators, which can be implemented using generators.
  * Offers post-import [transformations](#transformers), such as [filtering](#filtering) and [mapping][MappingTransformer], to transform third-party into data useful for first-party applications.